 What happens in a car accident with a learner's permit driver in a personal vehicle?

 If the student driver is logging practice hours in a personal vehicle, such as a parent's car, they may be held responsible for damages they cause, as with any other crash.
 In this case, the parents' car insurance policy would likely cover the damages, assuming the student driver is listed on or otherwise covered by the policy.

 What happens if you crash during a driving test?

-If they're driving a vehicle borrowed from a friend or a rental from a driving school, the friend's or driving school's insurance may provide coverage.
+If they're driving a vehicle borrowed from a friend or a rental from a driving school, the friend's or driving school's insurance may provide some coverage.
 However, exactly whose insurance would pay for damages would depend on the circumstances of the accident.

 Does a student driver need insurance?

-Yes, but they may not need their own policy.
-If you have a student driver in the house driving a family vehicle that's already insured, you should ask your insurer what you need to do to make sure the student driver is protected.
-It may be as simple as adding them as a driver on the existing car insurance policy.
+Yes, student drivers need car insurance, but they may not need their own policy.
+If you have a student driver in the house driving a family vehicle, ask your insurer what you need to do to make sure the student driver is protected.
+It may be as simple as adding them as a driver on your existing car insurance policy.

 Learn more about the steps to take after an accident.